 3. Don Pablo – Best Dark Roast Coffee Beans

 Don Pablo beans are grown on alpine plantations in Honduras.
-Alpine coffee is appreciated all over the world because in order to grow coffee with a unique taste and aroma, a combination of natural conditions (such as perfect air temperature and humidity) is necessary.
+Alpine coffee is appreciated all over the world because in order to grow whole bean coffee with a unique taste and aroma, a combination of natural conditions (such as perfect air temperature and humidity) is necessary.

 In addition, Don Pablo’s high-quality coffee beans are carefully selected and roasted to provide organic and dual-caffeinated coffees.